For a Memorable Family Vacation in Florida

-Onsite and Nearby Family Fun at Tranquility Bay
+Onsite and Nearby Family Fun at our Kid-Friendly Resort

 Tranquility Bay Resort offers plenty of activities for a fun family vacation in the Florida Keys.
-Your children will love a full schedule of exciting eco-tours, dive-snorkel charters, fishing trips and visits to area attractions, such as the Museums, Nature Center of Crane Point Hammock or the Dolphin Research Center.
+Our gem among kid-friendly hotels in Florida makes it easy to enjoy exciting eco-tours, dive-snorkel charters, fishing trips and visits to area attractions, such as the Museums, Nature Center of Crane Point Hammock or the Dolphin Research Center.

 You'll also find plenty of free things to do with kids in the Florida Keys to keep them entertained between excursions.
 Perhaps you'd like to grab some scraps to attract tropical fish.
 Several waterfront restaurants including The Island (Mile Marker 54.5 gulf side) and Keys Fisheries (Mile Marker 50 gulf side) thoughtfully provide docks where children can feed tropical fish or see huge tarpon.